lanternadev/lanterna-lab/README.md

 - Ryzen 9 8945HS
 - 64 GB DDR5 RAM
 - 2 TB NVMe
+This is supplimented by GPU services on AWS EC2.

-The lab operates in three modes — general usage, embedding, and fine-tuning — to optimise use of limited hardware resources.
+The lab operates in three modes — general usage, embedding, and fine-tuning — to optimise use of limited local hardware resources.

 ## CI/CD overview